HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: CDN
 description: CDN chapter of the 2024 Web Almanac covering adoption of CDNs, top CDN players, the impact of CDNs on TLS, HTTP/2+, Zstandard, Brotli, Early Hints, and Client Hints adoption
-authors: [joeviggiano, pgjaiganesh, alexmoening]
+authors: [joeviggiano, pgjaiganesh, AlexMoening]
 reviewers: [carolinescholles]
 editors: [carolinescholles]
-analysts: [pgjaiganesh, alexmoening]
+analysts: [pgjaiganesh, AlexMoening]
 translators: []
 results: https://docs.google.com/spreadsheets/d/15YXQQjyoQ0Bnfw9KNSz_YuGDiCfW978_WKEHvDXjdm4/
 joeviggiano_bio: Joe Viggiano is a Principal Solutions Architect at Amazon Web Services helping Media & Entertainment customers deliver media content at scale.
 pgjaiganesh_bio: Jaiganesh Girinathan is a Principal Edge Solutions Architect at Amazon Web Services.
-alexmoening_bio: Alex Moening is a Senior Edge Solutions Architect at Amazon Web Services.
+AlexMoening_bio: Alex Moening is a Senior Edge Solutions Architect at Amazon Web Services.
 featured_quote: The benefits of utilizing CDNs have expanded beyond simple performance improvements.
 In 2024, CDNs play a crucial role in enabling global scalability, enhancing security postures, and facilitating the deployment of complex, distributed applications.
 By pushing more logic to the edge, businesses can create more responsive and personalized user experiences while reducing the load on origin servers.
 featured_stat_1: 70%
 featured_stat_label_1: Sites in top 1,000 using a CDN